jachymuv/mnist/README.md

  `./main.py small -v -n 300 -e 2`

- _run in verbose, limit training data to 300 samples and train only for two epochs, then test the model (i.e. sanity check)_
+ _run in the verbose mode, limit training data to 300 samples, and train only for two epochs; then test the model (i.e. this call is good for a quick code verification)_

 **test** :